DDI-TU-Dresden/thonny-wiki/MacOSX.rst

 ...

 You may need to provide password for your (or admin) account.
-(If you don't have admin rights, then you can use `this little trick <MacWithoutAdminRights>`_ to make your Mac believe the application didn't come from the internet.)
+(If you don't have admin rights, then you can use this little trick to make your Mac believe the application didn't come from the internet: https://www.youtube.com/watch?v=I4TrFaYVlB0)

 Opening Thonny first time may take several seconds, because Thonny needs to prepare it's files.